Feature-wise stats::lm() or lme4::lmer() models of an omics data matrix.

 Details

-Models are fit independently for each feature using stats::lm()
+Models are fit independently for each feature using stats::lm() or lmerTest::lmer(),

-depending on whether dana()
+depending on whether dana() detects random effects in formula_rhs.

-Feature-wise models can be evaluated in parallel using future::plan()
+Feature-wise models can be evaluated in parallel using future::plan(),

-with optional progress updates via progressr::with_progress()
+with optional progress updates via progressr::with_progress().

 See also